Are you currently accepting clients?

 The exception to this recommendation is if you're trying to resolve a single-incident trauma that happened in your adult life, or a very specific phobia, and in every other sense you feel pretty grounded, stable, and even happy in your life.
 Those two particular issues can generally be resolved pretty quickly with EMDR, and it might be worth it to come for a few sessions and try to process them.
 I'm very willing to have a phone consultation to discuss your situation, and assess whether I believe it may resolve quickly (but do keep in mind, I can offer no guarantees!).

 What about confidentiality?

 Confidentiality is crucial to creating an atmosphere conducive to the feelings of trust and safety necessary in effective therapeutic relationships.
 What’s said in session is very sensitive and personal, and you have my assurance that it is kept in confidence.
 This is true to the extent that if I see you on the street between sessions, I might make eye contact, but I won’t approach you and risk putting you in a situation of having to explain your relationship to me.
-(That said, you are welcome to approach me!)
+(That said, you are welcome to approach me for a quick hello!)

 Sometimes, however, it might be important that I contact someone in your healthcare team.
-Or perhaps you might want me to bring a family member or friend in for a collaborative session.
-Under those circumstances I would require your written permission prior to making contact, and we would also discuss the degree of disclosure you would feel comfortable with.
+Or perhaps you might want to bring a family member or friend in for a collaborative session.
+Under those circumstances I would require your written permission prior to making contact, and we would also discuss in advance the degree of disclosure you would feel comfortable with me making.